dkoh2018/reactcoreconcepts/README.md

-# nextjs learning environment
+### nextjs react typescript database api learning environment

-this is just an environment for me to learn all about nextjs and implement backend functionality. this project serves as a playground for exploring the features and capabilities of next.js, a powerful react framework for building modern web applications.
+this is just an environment for me to learn all about nextjs and implement backend functionality since im new to it

 i'll be: